Doncaster Rovers Belles Club History

 Doncaster finished as runners-up for the third successive season but did manage to triumph over Arsenal 4-0 to inflict the side's first league defeat in over two-and-a-half years.
 The Belles also knocked Arsenal out of the Women's FA Cup during the quarter final stages before suffering a 2-1 defeat to full-timers Fulham in front of over 10,000 supporters at Selhurst Park.
 Jody Handley was on target for Doncaster against Fulham who also claimed the Community Shield with a 1-0 win over the Belles in 2003.

-In 2005 we formalised a partnership link with Doncaster Rovers, which enabled us to play a number of our games at Belle Vue and also to use the excellent training facilities at Cantley Park.
-For the past five seasons we have been proud to wear the same kit as Doncaster Rovers, we then changed our name again to become finally known as the Doncaster Rovers Belles.
+The Belles formalised a partnership link with Doncaster Rovers to enable the team to play a number of games at Belle Vue stadium and also to use the training facilities at Cantley Park.
+The partnership also led to a name-change of Doncaster Rovers Belles.

-The Belles for The Community initiative was launched November 2009, becoming Britain’s first social enterprise delivering community, social, health and educational services with female sport as a focal point.
-This launch was based on extensive research amongst a large number of community organisations and agencies within Doncaster and South Yorkshire and it has certainly raised the profile of the Belles significantly.
-It has also demonstrated the importance of opening up women’s football to the community and to become more than ‘just a football club.’
+The Belles were named as one of the eight members of the inaugural FA Women’s Super League, due to kick-off in March 2011.
+Meanwhile in November 2009, The Belles for The Community Initiative was launched - becoming Britain’s first social enterprise delivering community, social, health and educational services with female sport as a focal point.
+This launch was based on extensive research with a large number of community organisations and agencies within Doncaster and South Yorkshire.
+This year also saw Doncaster finish runners-up to Arsenal in the FA Women's Premier League Cup final.